Anti-Deception Harness

 |---|---|---|

-Anti-deception operates in Ki mode only.
-The single-ability injection delivers the highest density of suppression signals per token, which is the critical factor for behavioral correction.
+The single-ability injection delivers a high density of suppression signals per token, which is the critical factor for behavioral correction; dynamic is the right default.

 Example API Call